Omolabake-Kesh/LITA-Class-Documentation/README.md

 # S Q L: STRUCTURED QUERY LANGUAGE (Sales Data Set)

-This is the sql section of the project am working on as a student of incubator hub, the .
+This is the sql section of the project am working on as a student of incubator hub.
 This part will contain both the Sales and Customer subscription data.
-Total number of rolls in the data set 40079, Remaining 9921 rolls after removing Duplicates.
+Total number of rolls in the sales data set 40079, Remaining 9921 rolls after removing Duplicates.

 ### Instructions:
 Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.
 Write queries to extract key insights based on the following questions.